iwparry/tech201_virtualisation/README.md

 #### Two tier
 In a two-tier architecture, the client os on the first tier.
 The database server and web appliction server reside on the same server machine which is the second tier
 #### Microservices
+A microservice architecture – a variant of the service-oriented architecture structural style – is an architectural pattern that arranges an application as a collection of loosely coupled, fine-grained services, communicating through lightweight protocols.

+### Risk Assessment
+The 5 principles of risk assessment is
+1. Identify hazards
+2. Assess the risks
+3. Control the risks
+4. Record your findings
+5. Review the controls